Azerbaijan travel guide

 British nationals travelling to Azerbaijan usually need to get a visa in advance.
 Specific conditions apply, see the Azerbaijan Ministry of Foreign Affairs website for further details.

-A simplified online visa system was introduced in January 2017.
-You can apply on the Asan Visa website.
+You can apply for a visa online on the Asan Visa website.
 Electronic visas are valid for 30 days and are single entry.
 You won’t be able to extend an electronic visa once you’ve arrived in Azerbaijan.
 The website also has an “urgent” option which provides a quicker service for an extra fee.
 Electronic visas cannot be issued to persons travelling on Emergency Travel Documents (ETDs).

 You can extend a visa by up to 60 days through the State Migration Service of the Republic of Azerbaijan.